Nnnathanlethaii/To-Do-List/README.md

 Weather App

 Features:
-Enter a city name to get current weather,
+Enter a city name to get the current weather,
-Displays temperature, weather description, and an icon, and Uses the OpenWeatherMap API
+Displays temperature, weather description, and an icon, and uses the OpenWeatherMap API